 - a.
-All TM titles, except DMWR and NMWR, shall start with the words "TECHNICAL MANUAL" and all shall follow by the titles given in Table A-I. - b.
+All page-based publications prepared in accordance with this standard shall have a title in accordance with TABLE A-I. - b.
 If your RPSTL information contains Depot parts/special tools, the title shall indicate this (e.g., Field and Sustainment Maintenance Manual with Repair Parts and Special Tools List including Depot Repair Parts and Special Tools).

-PUB TYPE TITLE APPLICABLE TABLE EXCLUDING CONVENTIONAL AND CHEMICAL AMMUNITION -10 Operator's Manual for insert system Table A-II -13 Operator and Field Maintenance Manual insert system Table A-II
+PUB TYPE TITLE APPLICABLE TABLE EXCLUDIN G CONVENTIONAL AND CHEMICAL AMMUNITION -10 Operator Manual for insert system TABLE A-II -13 Operator and Field Maintenance Manual insert TABLE A-II system